hw630590/roblox-acc-gen/README.md

 # Errors You May Get
 - `[!]
 Captcha required.
 Switch proxies to continue.` This means you have to switch proxy, as Roblox returned a captcha (indicating failure)
 - `[-] Error: Roblox.com is not available.` Basicially means your proxy has blocked the site (for some reason?)
+- `Error: Client network socket disconnected before secure TLS connection was established.` The proxy you were using may have gone down, or it's just a network issue.